Chocolate Peanut Butter Bars

 - Using a mixer, cream together the brown sugar and butter.
 Beat in the corn syrup and vanilla.
 Stir in the oats.
 Press into the 13×9 greased baking pan.
 Bake for 15 minutes at 350˚ F.

-- Melt one cup of chocolate chips with the peanut butter over very low heat.
+- In a small stockpot, melt one cup of chocolate chips with the peanut butter over very low heat.
 Stir constantly until smooth and fully melted.
 Spread over the first layer immediately.

 - Sprinkle with one cup of chocolate chips and nuts.
 Let chill to become firm before cutting into squares.